 Sometimes people younger than full retirement age retire in the middle of the year and have already earned more than the yearly earnings limit.
-There is a special rule that applies to earnings for one year, usually the first year of retirement.
-Under this rule, you can get a full Social Security benefit for any whole month you are retired, regardless of your yearly earnings.
+There is a special rule that applies to earnings for 1 year, usually the first year of retirement.
+Under this rule, you can get a full Social Security benefit for any whole month you are retired and earnings are below the monthly limit.
+It is important to note that you cannot perform substantial services in self-employment during these months.

 When you’re ready to apply for retirement benefits, use our online retirement application, the quickest, easiest, and most convenient way to apply.